Five Tube lines run a 24-hour service on Fridays and Saturdays: Victoria, Central, Jubilee, Northern and Piccadilly

 Trains run around every 8 minutes between Morden and Camden Town and approximately every 15 minutes from Camden Town to High Barnet / Edgware.
 No Night Tube services are provided on the Bank and Mill Hill East branches.

 Trains run every 10 minutes between Cockfosters and Heathrow Terminal 5.
 There is no service on the Terminal 4 loop, or between Acton Town and Uxbridge.

-There are plans to extend the Night Tube to sections of the District, Metropolitan, Circle and Hammersmith & City lines, and on parts of the London Overground and the Docklands Light Railway (DLR).
+There are plans to extend the Night Tube to sections of the District, Metropolitan, Circle and Hammersmith & City lines, and on parts of the Docklands Light Railway (DLR).
 Check TfL’s website for all the updates.

 Day Travelcards are valid on the day of issue, and for journeys starting up to 4:29 on the following day.